devashish94/task-app-prototype/README.md

 - Sort your tasks in a list based on - Time added, Deadline, Priority
 - Change task list view - list, card
 - Responsive Design - Desktop view, Tablet view, Mobile view
-- Dark Theme (this really is a feature these days 🙂)
+- Multiple Themes (with a dark mode 🙂)
+- Google Sign for a seamless and convenient way to sign up and log in

 ## Installation